hacanand/modgenics-intern-task/README.md

 # Introduction
 - This is a intern task for modgenics company.
 - This task is to create a simple web application that upon solve the capthca, it will show the coin earn
-- This project was instructed to use React.js, Node.js but I used Next.js for the frontend and backend.

 - I used Next.js because it is a framework that allows you to build server-side rendering and static web applications using React.js.